mpdf/mpdf.github.io/fonts-languages/choosing-a-configuration-v5-x.md

 ## Individually authored pages

-If you are authoring a document in a common language which contains sections of text using special languages, the ideal method to use is 1) or 2).
+If you are authoring a document in a common language which contains sections of text using special languages, the ideal method to use is method 1. or 2.

 ## Document in a Special language

-If you are writing documents entirely in a special language, you should use method 3) or 4), but you will be restricted to selecting from the fonts defined in <span class="filename">config_cp.php</span>
+If you are writing documents entirely in a special language, you should use method 3. or 4., but you will be restricted to selecting from the fonts defined in <span class="filename">config_cp.php</span>

 ## Multilingual documents 'on-the-fly'

-If you are creating a PDF document from a page such as this web-page or a forum board which is likely to contain some special language text, and it is not possible to mark-up the special language text, you should use method 5) AutoFont.
+If you are creating a PDF document from a page such as this web-page or a forum board which is likely to contain some special language text, and it is not possible to mark-up the special language text, you should use method 5.
+AutoFont.

-If the document is mainly in a common language and may contain only occasional words or characters, the alternative is to use method 6) character substitution.
-This will be slower than 5) if there are substantial sections in special languages.
+If the document is mainly in a common language and may contain only occasional words or characters, the alternative is to use method 6. character substitution.
+This will be slower than 5. if there are substantial sections in special languages.

-It is possible to use methods 5) and 6) together, to ensure that all special characters are displayed.
+It is possible to use methods 5. and 6. together, to ensure that all special characters are displayed.

 ## Multilingual website

-If you are using a multilingual website (Wiki?) which has document in different languages, but where each page will be in only one language, and you have a common stylesheet etc. you can use method 3).
+If you are using a multilingual website (Wiki?) which has document in different languages, but where each page will be in only one language, and you have a common stylesheet etc. you can use method 3.
 Use the language code (en-GB, zh-CN) from the website page selected to set up the mPDF class.

 If you want to use core non-embedded fonts when possible (for Western European languages), you can add '-x' to the